exoplatform/exo-documentation/docs/Manage-Space.rst

 .. note:: Only spaces where the creator is member could be selected.

-6. Click "Create Space" button to finish adding your new space.
+6. Click ``Create Space`` button to finish adding your new space.
 The new space appears.

 |image27|